Why an Environmental Health Degree?

 Old Dominion University

-Old Dominion University and East Virginia Medical School work together to offer a Master's of Public Health with a specialization in Global Environmental Health.
+Old Dominion University works to offer a Master's of Public Health with a specialization in Global Environmental Health.
 All students have advisors and may be full-time or part-time students.
 Classes are offered at night as well as online to accommodate returning students that may be working full-time already.
 Core courses are in Public Health Administration, Environmental Risk Assessment, and Biostatistics, to name a few.
 Electives include classes in Environmental Emergencies and Disasters, Global Environmental Health, and Advanced GIS, as well as many others.

 PhD in Environmental Health